|

 correctly and it got away.
 Sorry Brian!
 Anyway, Brian soon flipped

-the last snake of the day.
-It was a large black rat snake tucked into
+last snake of the day.
+It was a large black rat snake tucked into a

-some sort of virus that stuck with me for a couple more days.
-The virus
+sort of virus that stuck with me for a couple more days.
+The virus then

-then made its way around the family.
-It was a slow trip with a nice
+made its way around the family.
+It was a slow trip with a nice ending

-ending in the herp department.
-A total of
+in the herp department.
+A total of 9 snakes.

 |